ertuo-php/ertuo/README.md

 	the source array is depleted or some specific value is met
 * `"range"` will accept values within a range

-### Default Rule
+### Direct Rule

 You can leave the rule of a route empty.
 This happens if you do not explicitly declare what rule a route should use.
-In this case the dispatcher does not call any thing from the rule aggregate.
+In this case the dispatcher does not call anything from the rule aggregate.
 Instead it uses the current step to identify what is the next route.
-This only happens with non-empty steps, and the default route will never be invoked.
+This only happens with non-empty steps, and the default route (the one identified with an empty string) will never be invoked.

 ### Rule Aggregate